jimburton/scrabble/chapters/Chapter3.md

 ## Swapping tiles

 A player can take a move by swapping some tiles from their rack for new ones from the bag.
-We take the letters to swap from the rack, refill the rack, then add the letters to swap to the bag.
+We take the tiles to swap from the rack, refill the rack, then add the swapped tiles to the bag.
 The `endNonPassMove` function manages the state of the boolean fields `firstMove` and `lastMovePass`.